 Ulanqab Inner Mongolia, China Travel Guide

 This area is protected to preserve its distinct geological features.
-Stay on marked trails, do not disturb rock formations, plus have out all your waste.
+Stay on marked trails, do not disturb rock formations, and bring out all your waste.

-Waste management systems in Ulanqab are improving but may not be as robust as in Western countries.
+Waste management systems in Ulanqab are improving but may not be as robust as in The western part of countries.
 Recycling infrastructure is still developing.

 Inner Mongolia is a water-scarce region.
 Water conservation is an important concern.

-Specific options explicitly marketed as "eco-friendly" might be limited in Ulanqab.
-You choose accommodations and tour organizers demonstrating a commitment to responsible practices.
+Specific options explicitly marketed as "eco-friendly" could be restricted in Ulanqab.
+You choose accommodations and operators demonstrating a commitment to responsible practices.

 The Ulan Hada Volcanic Geopark and Daihai Lake Wetlands are precious ecosystems benefiting from careful visitation.